debug-sharp/desharp/README.md

   throw new Exception("Something wrong!");
 } catch (Exception e) {
-  Debug.Dump(e);  // print exception by Console.WriteLine(); or append into html response as floating window Debug.Log(e);   // store exception in hard drive in exception.log }
+  Debug.Dump(e);  // print exception by Console.WriteLine(); or append into html response as floating window Debug.Log(e);   // store dumped exception in exception.log or exception.html file on HDD }
 ```

 ## Dump outputs

-- console window for console application
+- console window for console applications
-- Visual Studio console for Windows Forms or WPF application
+- Visual Studio console for Windows Forms or WPF applications
 - floating window in html response for web applications
-- headers formated for FilePHP browser extension for web applications
+- special HTTP headers for FilePHP browser extension for web applications
-- file logs
+- file logs in text/html formats

 ## Dump possibilities

 You can dump or log:
 - any variables
-  - primitive variables and it's primitive arrays
+  - primitive variables and it's primitive arrays like: `char`, `int[]` and more
-  - `Lists`, `Arrays` and `Dictionaries` (`IList`, `IEnumerable` and `IDictionary`)
+  - `Lists`, `Arrays` or `Dictionaries` (`IList`, `IEnumerable`, `ICollection`, `IDictionary`...)
   - database results (`DataSet`, `DataTable`, `DataRow`)
-  - **custom classes** with properties and fields
+  - **any custom class instances** with rendered property and field values
   - **anonymous objects**
   - much more... you can try:-)
 - exceptions
+  - all inner exceptions inside will be also dumped or logged

 ## Dump additional info